 Citizens are never able to leave the country without a valid passport or an emergency travel permit issued by the United States.
 If you find yourself without a passport in an emergency travel situation, you can contact the National Passport Information Center of the United States Department of State for assistance.

-Tell Us In Comments About One Of Your Favourite Places Where Can You Travel Without A Passport?
+Tell Us In The Comments About One Of Your Favourite Places, Where Can You Travel Without A Passport?

 Also, don’t forget to book your personalized holiday package with Fiery Trippers.
 Let us make your vacation a romantic as well as a dreamy getaway.